Porush264/porush264.github.io/_posts/2022-06-22-the-cordane-battle.md

 "﻿ Well, those some people belong somewhere else than Orkhan if you ask me, but what do you think?", asked Orelia looking intensely at Horen giving him the feeling that he was free to give his opinion but was necessary that it matches with the answer she had in mind.\
 H﻿oren looked at her for a moment and smiled, "I think both men stood up for their own opinions which shows the courage and bravery that resides in Orkhans.\
 O﻿relia smiled again and replied," sharp as it could have been. "\
 T﻿hey continued strolling around the institute, seeing children with books and some running around with balls in their feet with some of them recognizing Orelia and staring in surprise.
-One adolescent even came to talk about how she wants to become just like her for which Orelia replied "believe me, you do not ", to which the girl felt confused as how to respond."
+One adolescent even came to talk about how she wants to become just like her for which Orelia replied "believe me, you do not ", to which the girl felt confused as how to respond."\
+H﻿oren felt a little confused , some deep obsession which had turned her life from a lavish and peaceful one of a princess to something dark was hiding behind her eyes.